 Keeping the Passion Alive

-By regularly employing these strategies, you will be able to develop a more consistently positive and productive outlook on teaching and lessen your stress—even in these most trying of times.
+By regularly employing these strategies, it’s possible to develop a more consistently positive and productive outlook on teaching and to lessen your stress—even in these most trying of times.